E-Jacques/rs-file-sorter/README.md

 ## Description

-rs-file-sorter is a small project that aim to help us, according to a predefined sorting strategy, sort our files faster.
+RS File Sorter is a small project that aim to help us, according to a predefined sorting strategy, sort our files faster.